County Employment Notices

 Knowledge of Texas Criminal and Traffic Statutes, Criminal Procedures, Juvenile Law and court proceedings.

 Must not have any open internal affairs investigations.
 Must pass criminal history and background investigation, psychological and agility test.

-- Respond to calls for service throughout the Wink/Loving School District during the school year and works as a Patrol Deputy with calls for service throughout Loving County during summer time.
+- Respond to calls for services throughout the Wink/Loving School District during the school year and works as a Patrol Deputy with calls for service throughout Loving County during summer time.

 - Work closely with the principals and staff of the school to foster a better understanding of the law enforcement function to maintain a secure learning environment.
 Proactively work with the school's leadership team and collaborate with school's administrative team on safety protocols and procedures.

 - Serve as a visible and active law enforcement officer on campus dealing with law related areas such as drugs, traffic, trespassing, fighting, and thefts.
 Enforce campus rules and regulations.